Ballina railway station: Second World War

 During the second world war, the station served as a focal point for the supply of turf to Dublin.
 In 1942, the Mayo County Council reported that station received daily deliveries of up to 40 trucks of fuel for supply to the capital.

 Upgrades and Changes

 The station once had two platforms and an MGWR signal cabin, but in 1977 the cabin as well as the second platform was demolished to make for the expansion of freight facilities and a new modern signal cabin was opened.
 The station was upgraded in 1996, at a cost of £100,000.
 In 2019, Irish Rail announced that €1 million will be spent on the freight yard.
 The investment would renew the railway tracks used in the freight yard.

 In September 2020 Iarnród Éireann established new 5am train service between Ballina and Manulla Junction.
 This service will link up with the early morning train from Westport to Dublin.

+150th Anniversary

+On May 23, 2023, Ballina Station marked its 150th anniversary.
+The celebration was attended by Dara Calleary TD, the Minister of State for Trade Promotion, Digital and Company Regulation, along with Cllr Mark Duffy, the Cathaoirleach of Ballina Municipal District, and Seamus Weir, the Mayo County Council Cathaoirleach.
+Also present were Matthew Garrett, the Station Manager of Ballina Station, as well as former Station Managers Tommy May and Pat Hopkins.
+The event included activities such as cutting a commemorative cake and speeches to acknowledge the station's long history and its significance in the community.